Pawventures

 Brachycephalic Breeds

 Dogs with shortened snouts, including Bulldogs, Pugs, Boston Terriers, French Bulldogs, Shih Tzus, and Boxers, are extremely heat-sensitive.
 Their compressed airways make panting less efficient, dramatically reducing their ability to cool down.
+Research shows that brachycephalic breeds are disproportionately represented in heatstroke cases.
 Persian and Himalayan cats face similar challenges.
+These breeds should avoid outdoor activity entirely when temperatures exceed 80 degrees.

 Overweight Pets